fafonse/CSVault/MATH2050/Final Project Data Summary.md

 ### **3.2 Logistic Regression with Elastic Net**

-Our primary predictive model is a **binary logistic regression** with an **elastic net penalty**, trained on standardized features using the SAGA solver.
+Our primary predictive model is a **binary logistic regression** with an **elastic net penalty**, trained on standardized features using the SAGA solver with a pre-pass with a **LASSO (L1) penalty**.
+The pre-pass should reduce the feature set and complexity for the more complex elastic net regression.

+LASSO Pre-pass Results:
+- A reduced feature set from 95 columns down to only 73
+- Chosen alpha: 0.359
+- Most significant features:
+	- Borrowing dependency, Debt ratio, Total debt/net worth, Cash flow to Total Assets, ROA(A) before interest and % after tax
+	- Accounts Receivable Turnover, Inventory and accounts recievable/Net value, Net income to Total Assets, Net worth/Assets, Persistent EPS in the Last Four Seasons

-Configuration:
+Elastic Net Configuration:

 - **Penalty:** Elastic net (L1 + L2).

 - **Mixing parameter:** `l1_ratio = 0.9` (90% LASSO, 10% Ridge).

+- **Regularization parameter:** `c = 0.046`, high regularization, model could underfit

 - **Solver:** SAGA, which supports elastic net regularization and scales to larger datasets.